...

 5. Goal Setting: Finally, maintain a list of goals, both big and small.
 From overarching objectives like case dismissal to personal milestones like maintaining sobriety, list them all.
 Repeatedly writing and reviewing your goals embeds them in your mind, fueling your determination to achieve them.

-By following these steps, you transform from being reactive to proactive in your CPS case, setting a solid foundation for success and peace of mind.
+By following these steps, you can start managing your CPS case stress and transform from being reactive to proactive in your CPS case, setting a solid foundation for success and peace of mind.

 What Will CPS Caseworkers Be Looking For in Supervising Your Visitation Sessions